Wage and Hour Employee & Worker's Rights

 Employers that fail to follow these laws can be subjected to penalties in addition to the back wages.

-If you believe you have not been paid timely by your current or former employer, you need to contact the wage and hour employment lawyers at Shalchi Burch LLP now.
+If you believe you have not been paid timely by your current or former employer, or if your business is facing such claims, please contact the wage and hour employment lawyers at Shalchi Burch LLP now.